horaceyoung/SeniorDETechAssessment-23/Section 1/README.md

 ```
 ![container](images/container.png)

 Now a localhosted airflow service will be accessible via localhost:8080.
 The default username and password are both airflow (for production usage a stricter secret control is necessary.
-We will use the default secrets for simplicity)
+The default secrets will be used for simplicity)

 ![airflow](images/airflow.png)

 We will be able to view the DAG in the web UI.
-We will then manually trigger the DAG.
+Then the DAG is manually triggered.
 ![dag](images/dag.png)

-When the DAG finished executing we will have output data in data/output/
+When the DAG finished executing the output data will be stored in data/output/
 ![dag-run](images/dag-run.png)
 ![output](images/output.png)